 Having recently taken charge of the secondary library, Michael is looking forward to using the reading lists available in Oliver v5 as a way of encouraging teachers to make better use of the resources.

 “We want to try to really promote the subject teachers to get involved in the library more and get subject reading lists for all the different subjects," Michael said.

 Both Michael and Richie love using Oliver and are keen to spread the word.

-A blog article about community life at British School in Tokyo is available here.
+If you would like to read more about this school, a blog article about community life at British School in Tokyo is available on our website.